openbmc/openbmc/upstream-layers/yocto-docs/documentation/overview-manual/development-environment.rst

 Plugins, Matchbox, Poky, Yocto Linux Kernel, and so forth.
 From the interface, you can click on any particular item in the "Name" column and see the URL at the bottom of the page that you need to clone a Git repository for that particular item.
-Having a local Git repository of the :term:`Source Directory`, which is usually named "poky", allows you to make changes, contribute to the history, and ultimately enhance the Yocto Project's tools, Board Support Packages, and so forth.
+Having a local Git clone of these repositories allows you to make changes, contribute to the history, and ultimately enhance the Yocto Project's tools, Board Support Packages, and so forth.

-For any supported release of Yocto Project, you can also go to the :yocto_home:`Yocto Project Website <>` and select the "DOWNLOADS" item from the "SOFTWARE" menu and get a released tarball of the ``poky`` repository, any supported BSP tarball, or Yocto Project tools.
+For any supported release of Yocto Project, you can also go to the :yocto_home:`Yocto Project Website <>` and select the "Releases" item from the "Development" menu and get a released tarball of the repositories, any supported BSP tarball, or Yocto Project tools.
 Unpacking these tarballs gives you a snapshot of the released files.

 .. note::

-   -  The recommended method for setting up the Yocto Project :term:`Source Directory` and the files for supported BSPs (e.g., ``meta-intel``) is to use :ref:`overview-manual/development-environment:git` to create a local copy of the upstream repositories.
+   -  The recommended method for setting up the Yocto Project is to use :ref:`overview-manual/development-environment:git` to create a local copy of the upstream repositories.

-   -  Be sure to always work in matching branches for both the selected BSP repository and the Source Directory (i.e. ``poky``) repository.
-For example, if you have checked out the "&DISTRO_NAME_NO_CAP;" branch of ``poky`` and you are going to use ``meta-intel``, be sure to checkout the "&DISTRO_NAME_NO_CAP;" branch of ``meta-intel``.
+   -  Be sure to always work in matching branches for both the selected BSP repository, the :term:`OpenEmbedded-Core (OE-Core)` and :term:`BitBake` repositories.
+For example, if you have checked out the "&DISTRO_NAME_NO_CAP;" branch of :term:`OpenEmbedded-Core (OE-Core)` and you are going to use ``meta-intel``, be sure to checkout the "&DISTRO_NAME_NO_CAP;" branch of ``meta-intel``.

 In summary, here is where you can get the project files needed for
 development:

--  :yocto_git:`Source Repositories: <>` This area contains Poky, Yocto
+-  :yocto_git:`Source Repositories: <>` This area contains :term:`BitBake`,
-   documentation, metadata layers, and Linux kernel.
+   :term:`OpenEmbedded-Core (OE-Core)`, Yocto documentation and other metadata layers.
 You can create local copies of Git repositories for each of these areas.

    .. image:: figures/source-repos.png
       :width: 100%

-   For steps on how to view and access these upstream Git repositories, see the ":ref:`dev-manual/start:accessing source repositories`" Section in the Yocto Project Development Tasks Manual.

--  :yocto_dl:`Yocto release archives: </releases/yocto>` This is where you can download tarballs corresponding to each Yocto Project release.
-Downloading and extracting these files does not produce a local copy of a Git repository but rather a snapshot corresponding to a particular release.

--  :yocto_home:`DOWNLOADS page </software-overview/downloads/>`:
+-  :yocto_home:`Releases page </development/releases/>`:
-   The :yocto_home:`Yocto Project website <>` includes a "DOWNLOADS" page accessible through the "SOFTWARE" menu that allows you to download any Yocto Project release, tool, and Board Support Package (BSP) in tarball form.
+   The :yocto_home:`Yocto Project website <>` includes a "Releases" page accessible through the "Development" menu that allows you to download any Yocto Project release, tool, and Board Support Package (BSP) in tarball form.
 The hyperlinks point to the tarballs under :yocto_dl:`/releases/yocto/`.

    .. image:: figures/yp-download.png
       :width: 100%

-   For steps on how to use the "DOWNLOADS" page, see the ":ref:`dev-manual/start:using the downloads page`" section in the Yocto Project Development Tasks Manual.

 Git Workflows and the Yocto Project
 ===================================